autumn-ragland/showhidegame/README.md

 #### The starter project includes jQuery and BootStrap, but you can enhance the game using any technology that you wish

 ### I IMPLEMENTED THE FOLLOWING NEW FEATURE(S):
+Win/Lose Counter - how many games has the user lost and won Background Buttons - change the background of the table Number of Clicks Remaining - How many more guesses do they have left